Home HeadphonesHeadphone Monitoring Buying Guides The 14 Best Studio Headphones For Mixing, Mastering, And Music Production

 You’re the one who colors the sound to your liking, but it translates well because there aren’t any overhyped frequencies.

-The mid-range can sound a tad forward so do prepare accordingly, but other than that this is an almost perfect headphone for music production.
+That said, the mid-range can sound a tad forward so do prepare accordingly, but other than that this is an almost perfect headphone for music production.

 The bass has just the right amount of roll-off in that you can mix it quickly and easily without having to do a lot of guesswork.